-It’s an essential part of your segmentation strategy because understanding your customers’ location helps you to determine what to market and when.
+It’s an essential part of your segmentation strategy because understanding your customers’ location helps you determine what to market and when.

-For instance, someone living in the inner city would have very different buying habits than someone living in a rural countryside.
+For instance, someone living in the inner city would have very different buying habits than someone living in the rural countryside.
 And a small, local business would not need to target a global customer base.

-So, understanding where your customer lives can help you to address their needs better and reach them through geo-targeted ads.
+So, understanding where your customer lives can help you address their needs better and reach them through geo-targeted ads.

-For example, an ecommerce platform wouldn’t market lawnmowers to densely populated inner-city areas.
+For example, an eCommerce platform wouldn’t market lawnmowers to densely populated inner-city areas.
 Those customers are more likely to shop for small, potted plants to place on their balconies.

-Whereas, a customer living on the outskirts of a city probably has a small garden that requires regular maintenance and would be more interested in purchasing a lawnmower.
+Whereas a customer living on the outskirts of a city probably has a small garden that requires regular maintenance and would be more interested in purchasing a lawnmower.

-For instance, in South Africa, flip flops are known as slops and slippers are often referred to as stokies.
+For instance, in South Africa, flip flops are known as slops and slippers are often referred to as stories.
 But if you were to use these words in the U.S. market, you’d create a lot of confusion and not many sales.